- Start date

 4. Student Funding

-The course fee is £600.
-This covers all materials, tuition, assessment and a completion certificate.
+The course fee covers all materials, tuition, assessment and a completion certificate.

 Since you will be a student of Robert Gordon University, you will have full access to our extensive online library facilities, including many e-books, journal articles and case law reports.
 These will assist you in your studies.
 However, much of the material you will need for the module will be provided in the course materials.